Working as a limited company contractor has a lot of advantages, but it does mean you're responsible for plenty of running costs.

 Allowable expenses - those for which you can claim - are the ones you have to pay out to earn business profits.
 This means that anything you spend on items for personal or non-business use doesn't count.
 Among the common expenses claimed are accountancy fees, advertising, insurance, postage, safety gear and travel expenses, though this is by no means everything.

-On top of this, you might be able to claim for larger 'capital items' - for example, if you're required to own equipment such as machinery - which will reduce your profits for the year.
+On top of this, you might be able to claim for larger 'capital items' - for example, if you're required to own computer equipment - which will reduce your profits for the year.

-However, if you can separate the two you can still claim for the business part.
-To use the same example, car expenses for business are allowable but your personal mileage is not.
+However, if you can separate the two you can still claim for the costs exclusive to the business.
+To use the same example, clothing which is required in your business for health and safety purposes would be allowable.

 Travel and mileage

-For many contractors, by far the most important expense to be claimed is mileage.
-As a self-employed worker, you can claim all travel expenses to and from your temporary place of work.
+For many contractors, by far the most regular expense claimed is mileage.
+As a temporary worker, you can normally claim all travel expenses to and from your temporary place of work.